 However, what about when someone says something in the workplace which is inflammatory or hits a raw nerve?
 Or worse when a tense conversation gets out of hand?
 What approach can you take?

-If you are in the thick of things and feel your temperature rising between you and colleagues consider the following;
+If you are in the thick of things and feel the temperature rising between you and your colleagues consider the following;

 - Acknowledge the tension, often this is the best way to diffuse it.